microsoft/PubSec-Info-Assistant/docs/transparency.md

 [Prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) | "A concept in artificial intelligence, particularly natural language processing.
 In prompt engineering, the description of the task that the AI is supposed to accomplish is embedded in the input, e.g. as a question, instead of it being explicitly given.
 Prompt engineering typically works by converting one or more tasks to a prompt-based dataset and training a language model with what has been called "prompt-based learning" or just "prompt learning"."
 [RAG](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) | Retrieval Augmented Generation; a pattern where data is retrieved (such as from a search system) and sent to Generative AI with a prompt to provide specific data to answer a question.
 [Semantic Search](https://learn.microsoft.com/en-us/azure/search/semantic-search-overview) | "A collection of query-related capabilities that bring semantic relevance and language understanding to textual search results."
 [Token](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) | Input into an OpenAI model is broken down in to tokens.
 The model has a limit on the number of tokens it can accept.
 Tokenization is language-dependant.
+[Vector Search](https://learn.microsoft.com/en-us/azure/search/vector-search-overview) | "Vector search is an approach in information retrieval that stores numeric representations of content for search scenarios.
+Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms."

 # Capabilities
 **NOTE:** This project is developed with an agile methodology.
 As such, features and capabilities are subject to change, and may change faster than the documentation.
 Those deploying this project should review approved pull requests to understand changes which have been committed since the update of the documentation.

-## System behavior
+## System behavior: Internal Document-based RAG

 ### Overview
 This system is implemented primarily on top of Azure OpenAI service and Azure AI Search service.
 The system allows the end user to upload documents in specific formats.
 These documents are processed and made searchable via natural language by leveraging Azure AI Search and GPT via Azure AI Services.
 This allows end users to "have a conversation" with their data.
 The system cites the documents from which it generates answers, allowing the end user to verify the results for accuracy.

+The system differentiates the internally-grounded answers from the other answers provided by the system via visual cues and system messages presented to the end user.
+If modifying the user experience, care should be taken to ensure that end users can easily distinguish where the grounding is coming from, or if the answer is ungrounded.

 By design this system should not provide answers that are not available in the data available to it. **The relevance of the answers to the questions asked will depend directly on the data which has been uploaded and successfully processed by the system.**